linode/developers/hugo/content/security/ssl/multiple-ssl-sites-using-subjectaltname.md

 title: Multiple SSL Sites Using SubjectAltName
 external_resources:
  - '[OpenSSL Documentation](http://www.openssl.org/docs/)'
+# This file has symlinks pointing to it.
+path: "websites/ssl/multiple-ssl-sites-using-subjectaltname.md"
 ---

 If you're generating your own SSL certificates, you may wish to create a certificate that is valid for multiple DNS names.
 Using this approach, you can host multiple SSL sites on a single IP address.
 We assume you've completed the steps detailed in our [getting started guide](/docs/getting-started/), and that you're logged into your Linode as root via an SSH session.